Josef Korbel: Background and career

-Josef was born under the family name Körbel on September 20, 1909 to Czech parents Arnost and Olga Körbel, both of whom were killed in the Holocaust.
+Josef was born under the family name Körbel on September 20, 1909 to Czech Jewish parents, Arnost and Olga Körbel, both of whom were killed in the Holocaust.
 He married Anna Spiegelová on April 20, 1935.
 They had met in secondary school around 1928.
-Anna was born in 1910 to Alfred Spiegel and Růžena Spiegelová, assimilated Czech Jews.
+Anna was born in 1910 to Alfred Spiegel and Růžena Spiegelová, assimilated Jews.
 Her parents gave her the common Czech nickname of Andula.
 Korbel called her Mandula, a portmanteau of "Má Andula" (Czech for "My Andula"), while Anna called him Jozka.

 At the time of their daughter Madeleine's birth, Josef was serving as press-attaché at the Czechoslovak Embassy in Belgrade.

 Though he served as a diplomat in the government of Czechoslovakia, Korbel's politics and Judaism forced him to flee with his wife and baby Madeleine after the Nazi invasion in 1939 and move to London.
 Korbel served as an advisor to Edvard Beneš, in the Czech government in exile.
 He gave speeches for the BBC's daily broadcasts to Czechoslovakia and Yugoslavia.
 During their time in England the Korbels converted to Catholicism and dropped the umlaut from the family name, resulting in the second syllable of "Korbel" being stressed.

-Korbel returned to Czechoslovakia after the war, receiving a luxurious Prague apartment expropriated from Karl Nebrich, a Bohemian German industrialist expelled under the Beneš decrees.
+Korbel returned to Czechoslovakia after the war, receiving a luxurious Prague apartment expropriated from Karl Nebrich, an ethnic-Bohemian German industrialist expelled under the Beneš decrees.
 Korbel was appointed as the Czechoslovak ambassador to Yugoslavia, where he remained until the Communist coup in Czechoslovakia in February 1948.
 Around this time, he was named a delegate to the United Nations Commission for India and Pakistan to mediate on the Kashmir dispute.
 He served as its chair, and subsequently wrote several articles and a book on the Kashmir problem.

 Following the Communist Party's rise to power in 1948, in 1949 Korbel applied for political asylum in the United States stating that he would be arrested in Czechoslovakia for his "faithful adherence to the ideals of democracy."
 He received asylum and also a grant from the Rockefeller Foundation to teach international politics at the University of Denver.
 In 1964, with the benefaction of Ben Cherrington, Korbel established the Graduate School of International Studies and became its founding Dean.
 One of his students was Condoleezza Rice, the first woman appointed National Security Advisor (2001) and the first African-American woman appointed Secretary of State (2005).
 Korbel's daughter Madeleine became the first female Secretary of State in 1997.
 Both of them have testified to his substantial influence on their careers in foreign policy and international relations.